- Rapid Reference 🚀

 - The maintenance dose of hydrocortisone 100 mg IV Q8hr.
 This dose may be continued for several days until the thyroid storm improves, at which point it can be rapidly tapered off.

-- If hydrocortisone isn't immediately available, may use methylprednisolone 125 mg initially, with a subsequent reduction to methylprednisolone 60 mg daily.
+- If hydrocortisone isn't immediately available, may use methylprednisolone (125 mg initial dose, followed by 60 mg daily).

 - Thionamides block thyroid hormone synthesis.
-This is generally a cornerstone of therapy, although it may be ineffective in rare cases of thyroid storm due to thyroiditis.2
+This is generally a cornerstone of therapy, although it may be ineffective in rare cases of thyroid storm due to thyroiditis.(25905165)

 - Clinical evidence suggests that it may be equally effective as propylthiouracil.

-- May be the preferred agent, especially in patients with hepatitis or with unknown liver function tests.
+- Methimazole may be the preferred agent, especially in patients with hepatitis or with unknown liver function tests.

 - Methimazole dose: 40 mg loading dose, then 20 mg q4 hours.
 After 24 hours, the dose may be reduced to 20 mg q12 hours.